 Write helpful subheadings

-Including subheads is a good way to help keep readers on track throughout your blog post.
+There’s nothing like a solid block of single spaced text on a computer screen to make me want to run away.
+Including subheadings is a good way to help keep readers on track throughout your blog post.
 It’s also an effective way to break up the monotony of big blocks of text.
-You can use subheads to hint at benefits, arouse curiosity, or amuse.
+You can use subheadings to hint at benefits, arouse curiosity, or amuse.

 Keep paragraphs short